jeremysprofile/jeremysprofile.github.io/content/game.md

 * **Unlock** a color: Control a mech or a hex with that exact color.

 ## Questions
+* What should end the game?
 * Should you get a fixed number of scanners and running out ends the game?
 * Should upgrading give you more scanners?
 * Should combat favor defenders more?
 * Should anything to do with your color be easier?
 Unit discount, extra harvest, farther teleport?
+* Is there a cooler word for "upgrades"?
+I want it to be most software themed, like builds / releases / patches, but those don't really start from zero like upgrades do.
+* I think scanner upgrades might be too necessary, is it too slow?
+* What should make each faction different?

 * Movement is super hard - should the map be more biome-based with regions of similar color?
 	* Yes, and I fixed it